fletchjp/MERG-Arduino-Software/TestDisplay/Readme.md

  I am now having a big problem with LiquidCrystalIO not working with a 20 by 4 display.
 Code which worked before no longer works.

  I have reported the problem as one with the library as the hardware works with another library.

+ I have now also reported the solution which is to put configuration for the backlight into setup().
+This was previously done in the constructor.

  #### TaskMgrI2C20x4